Abarim Publications' online Biblical Greek Dictionary

-When Jesus spoke of faith as a mustard seed that might grow into a tree (Matthew 17:20, Luke 17:6), He did not refer to the seed's admitted small size, as is commonly believed, and neither did He speak of the disciples admitted small faith.
-In stead He spoke of a seed, and a seed is an item that although very small, still has the whole future tree already inside of itself.
+When Jesus spoke of faith as a mustard seed that might grow into a tree (Matthew 17:20, Luke 17:6), he did not refer to the seed's admitted small size, as is commonly believed, and neither did he speak of the disciples admitted small faith.
+Instead he spoke of a seed, and a seed is an item that although very small, still has the whole future tree already inside of itself.
 What is added to the seed are common nutrients and water but not essence, and whatever the tree might grow into is wholly determined by what the seed has always contained.

 Tree and seed are essentially the same; just two forms of the same entity.
 Faith must be like a seed or a shoot or a tree in the sense that it must be whole and wholly complete and able to live autonomously.
 Because an incomplete faith is as useful as half a seed.
 An incomplete faith (which in itself can be PhD-sized colossal) can be recognized the same way a half-seed can be recognized: by its lifelessness.
 Half-faiths are wooden buildings, made from chopped-down trees, and which form only through accumulation and according to some artificial design and don't grow from within.
 It's precisely one of those dead-wooden things that the Romans used to execute Christ, and this thing remains until today the symbol of stagnant faith.

 Over the centuries folks have hunted for the essence of godly faith — the DNA of the mustard plant, if you will — and have come up with the most creative nonsense.
 Look on any church website, and you'll find statements of faith that go all over the place and sound wonderfully pious but are little more than hot air.
-When Jesus encountered a similar inquest, He didn't summarize the Word in some stern-sounding manifesto, but summed up the entire Law and the Prophets by quoting from the Law: (1) love the Lord with all your heart, mind and soul, and (2) your neighbor as yourself (Matthew 22:37-39, Mark 12:30-31).
-With this He reflected the same two categories that exist in the Ten Commandments, namely (1) concern about the Creator, reflected by the first "five", and (2) concern about one's fellow man, reflected by the second five.
+When Jesus encountered a similar inquest, he didn't summarize the Word in some stern-sounding manifesto, but summed up the entire Law and the Prophets by quoting from the Law: (1) love the Lord with all your heart, mind and soul, and (2) your neighbor as yourself (Matthew 22:37-39, Mark 12:30-31).
+With this he reflected the same two categories that exist in the Ten Commandments, namely (1) concern about the Creator, reflected by the first "five", and (2) concern about one's fellow man, reflected by the second five.

 The accidental cross